Personal Activity Intelligence (PAI) - CERG

 PAI is based on the only thing that reflects the intensity of your activity: your heart rate.
 Everything you need to do in order to use PAI is to measure your heart rate continuously.
-In 2016, PAI was integrated in the Mio Slice activity tracker.
-Now, PAI can also be tracked with Apple Watch, Fitbit and several other devices that measure heart rate.
-If the score on your wrist or smart phone reads 100 or more, you are probably physically active enough.
-If it reads less than 100, you could reduce your own health risk by exercising more.
+Today, PAI can be measured with several of the most common fitness trackers and smart watches, and you will either see your PAI score on you wrist or in an app on your mobile phone.
+If the score is 100 or higher, you're active enough.
+If not, you could reduce your health risk by becoming more physically active.

 More than five million deaths worldwide could have been prevented if people were more physically active.
 We believe that PAI could contribute to prevent cardiovascular disease and premature death by encouraging everyday people to be more active.

 Our research shows that men and women in all age groups have far lower risk of early death and death from cardiovascular diseases if they exercise enough to obtain 100 weekly PAI.
 100 PAI is optimal for smokers, obese persons, and individuals with hypertension or type 2 diabetes.
 Even those who achieve 50 PAI every week have considerable health benefits compared to those who are inactive.